 Tutorial: Build your first pipeline to transform data using Hadoop cluster

-This article applies to version 1 of Data Factory, which is generally available (GA).
-If you are using version 2 of the Data Factory service, which is in preview, see Quickstart: Create a data factory using Azure Data Factory version 2.
+This article applies to version 1 of Data Factory.
+If you are using the current version of the Data Factory service, see Quickstart: Create a data factory using Azure Data Factory.

 In this tutorial, you build your first Azure data factory with a data pipeline.
 The pipeline transforms input data by running Hive script on an Azure HDInsight (Hadoop) cluster to produce output data.